wensug/coding_challenge_wg/README.md

+# Zen Educate coding challenge

 # Installation
-  - navigate to appropriate folder
+  - Open a terminal
-  - git clone repo_url.git
+  - git clone git@github.com:wensug/coding_challenge_wg.git
-  - npm install && npm start
-    A. If you have issues with the development environment set up try the following:
-      - npm install
-      - sudo npm install -g es6
-      - npm start
+  - `npm install`
-      if you are getting "use of const in strict mode"
-        1) Clear NPM's cache:
-        $ sudo npm cache clean -f
-        2) Install a little helper called 'n'
-        $ sudo npm install -g n
-        3) Install latest stable NodeJS version
-        $ sudo n stable
-      - npm install && npm start
-      - you may be prompted to run this with $ sudo npm install && npm start - if so do it
-      - ctrl c to get out of running session
-      - from now on you can run:
-      $ npm install && npm start
+  - `npm run start-all` to run the frontend and backend server in parallel

-# Test Instructions
+# Instructions
-  - Please open http://localhost:3000/ to find out
+  - Please open http://localhost:3000/ to find out the solution.

+# Refactors
+  - Renamed ChildComponent for readability purposes
+  - Used Node.js for the Backend